But God is Faithful!

 There is something of a paradox in the way we use this hymn.
 We tend to sing it at moments when we have experienced God’s blessings.
 We sing it at weddings, graduations, and at the end of a year as we look back and see how God’s hand led us day by day.

-This beloved hymn, which has so encouraged God’s people, is based on a text written during Israel’s lowest moment.
-If you know what the word “lament” means, you know what “Lamentations” is all about.
-Written by Jeremiah as he sat amid the ashes of a destroyed Jerusalem, his mood is bleak, his words dark and angry, his tone is one of near-total despair.
+This beloved hymn, which has encouraged God’s people, is based on a text written during Israel’s lowest moment.
+If you know what “lament” means, you know what “Lamentations” is all about.
+Jeremiah wrote as he sat amid the ashes of destroyed Jerusalem, his mood is bleak, his words dark and angry, his tone is one of near-total despair.
 For most of the book, there is not one word of hope, not one ray of light.

 When we come to our text, the light begins to break through.
-What a challenge this is to all of us.
+What a challenge this is for all of us.

 It is one thing to sing “Great is Thy Faithfulness” at your wedding.
 It’s something else to sing it when your husband announces he is leaving you for another woman.
 We all sing it when our children graduate from high school.
 It is more difficult to sing when your daughter announces she is leaving the Christian faith.